-The International Maritime Organization's (IMO) 0.50 per cent cap on sulphur emissions for marine fuels comes into force on 1 January 2020 and the decision has already triggered wide-ranging change.
+The International Maritime Organization's (IMO) 0.50 per cent cap on sulphur emissions for marine fuels came into force on 1 January 2020, a decision that has triggered wide-ranging change.

-The most obvious concern is that vessel owners and operators need to reassess their fuel options: new low-sulphur formulations, LNG or installing scrubbers, which would enable the continued use of high sulphur fuel oil.
+The most obvious concern is that vessel owners and operators have needed to reassess their fuel options: new low-sulphur formulations, LNG or installing scrubbers, which enable the continued use of high sulphur fuel oil.
 That choice is also likely to impact cylinder oil selection, adding an extra layer of complexity to the mix.